andpersand/how_tu/IRC/README.md

 To join a network, enter

 `/network [network name]`

+replacing '[network name]' with the name of the network you'd like to join.

+### Joining a channel

+To join a channel, enter

+`/join [#channelname]`

+replacing '[#channelname]' with the name of the channel you want to join.
+Remember that channel names start with a # symbol.

 ### Other IRC commands

 The most helpful command in IRC is the 'help' command.
 To use it, enter